iaphub/iaphub-ios-sdk/README.md

 Implementing In-app purchases in your app should be a piece of cake!<br/>

-1. Create an account on [IAPHUB](https://www.iaphub.com)
+1. Create an account on [IAPHUB](https://www.iaphub.com).

-2. Add Iaphub to your Podfile `pod 'Iaphub', '~> 3.0.1'`
+2. Add Iaphub to your Podfile `pod 'Iaphub', '~> 3.0.1'`.

-3. Run `pod install`
+3. Run `pod install`.

-4. Follow the instructions below
+4. Make sure the **In-App purchases capability** of your ios project is enabled on XCode

+5. Read our complete guide to [set up your app](https://www.iaphub.com/docs/getting-started/set-up-app/).

 <br>